-72-year-old Man Shoved to Ground over Parking Spot, Police Say
+UPDATE: Man Shoved to Ground over Parking Spot, Police Say

 SCRANTON, Pa. -- Police are on the lookout for three juveniles after disturbing surveillance video shows an elderly disabled man being shoved to the ground.
 Investigators say the attack stemmed from a dispute over a parking spot.

-According to authorities, the 72-year-old man asked the juveniles to move the car out of his handicapped spot.
+According to authorities, the 71-year-old man asked the juveniles to move the car out of his handicapped spot.
 Surveillance cameras caught what happened next.
-A juvenile jumped out of a moving car and shoved the 72-year-old man to the ground.
+A juvenile jumped out of a moving car and shoved the man to the ground.

 Police in Scranton say the man just asked how long the three juveniles inside the car would be in his handicapped parking spot.

-Note: UPDATE: Ramone Sanabria, 18, of Scranton, surrendered Thursday morning.
-He is awaiting arraignment on a charge of simple assault